Cray-HPE/docs-csm/operations/network/management_network/Management_Network_ACL_Configuration.md

 ## Dell Configuration

 Create the Access list then apply it to all the `vlan` interfaces.
-In the example below we only show the NMN VLAN.
+In the example below, only the NMN VLAN is shown.
 This will need to go on all River and MTN networks.

 ```
 ip access-list nmn-hmn